justsomerandomdude246/Sign_Language_Converter/README.md

     ```

 3. **Upload Media**:
-    - Use the web interface to upload images or videos containing sign language gestures.
+    - Use the web interface to upload images or videos containing sign language gestures or use the images in the `test_images`.
     - The results will be displayed with annotations and converted text.

 ## How It Works